Lookofsea/Obsidian_note/100 - 🗄 Projects·项目/英语/Daily English Dictation 50 - 100.md

 - no.
 - now you know how i feel.
 - I'm not eating that kid stuff.
-- We are suppose to meet today, but i missed our appointment, sorry.
+- We were supposed to meet today, but i missed our appointment, sorry.
+- The cheetah excels at acceleration it's sports car of the savannah.
+- It's only the **mediocre purpil** who does not **surpass** his master, leonardo writes.
+And legengs has it, that verrochiio, after seen leonardo; s angel, never painted again.
+- Whether you're new to the wolrd of paddling or a **seasoned veteran**, you're sure to find this video paddling guidebook helpful in your quest to find new and excting rivers to explore.

 #### 笔记
 - in **spades**
 - cheetah 猎豹
+- renaissance 文艺复兴
+- paddle 划桨
+- **seasoned veteran** 经验丰富的老将